hodyroff/scs-training/README.md

 ## License
 It was agreed that this material will be made available under a suitable open source license.
-The current CC-BY-SA-4.0 license is a (suitable) place holder until a final decision on the license has been taken.
+We have chosen the [CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

-## No warranty
+### No warranty
 While the information in this material was researched with care, the authors can not take any responsibility for damage that may occur from incomplete or wrong information in this material.
 Any liability is excluded to the maximum extent permitted by law.

 ## Usage
-Making this material freely available has the downside that any company can use it and offer trainings based on this material.
-A good training can only be delivered by trainers that have deep knowledge and experience in deploying and running SCS infrastructure.
+Making this material freely available has the advantage and downside that any company can use it and offer trainings based on this material.
+A good training course can only be delivered by trainers that have deep knowledge and experience in deploying and running SCS infrastructure.
 There is currently no formal training certification program yet by the Forum SCS-Standards at the [OSBA](https://osb-alliance.de/)